How Hearing Aids Work

 A hearing aid is a small electronic device that you wear in or behind your ear.
 It makes some sounds louder so that a person with hearing loss can listen, communicate, and participate more fully in daily activities.
 A hearing aid can help people hear more in both quiet and noisy situations.
-However, only about one out of five people who would benefit from a hearing aid actually uses one.
+However, only about one out of four people who would benefit from a hearing aid actually uses one.

 A hearing aid has three basic parts: a microphone, amplifier, and speaker.
 The hearing aid receives sound through a microphone, which converts the sound waves to electrical signals and sends them to an amplifier.
 The amplifier increases the power of the signals and then sends them to the ear through a speaker.

 There are a number of different types of hearing aids to treat different kinds of hearing loss.
 Choosing one will depend on the kind of hearing loss you have, you lifestyle, and your own preferences.